Mind the Gap: Fresh Ideas For Decorating the Kitchen Soffit

-1, 2.
-Cover it in moulding.
 Making the entire soffit appear as moulding is a great look for traditional cabinets.
-You don't have to cover the entire soffit: try just some crown moulding at the top but painting the entire soffit to match the moulding and cabinetry, as in Marsi & Robert's Bright & Tidy Southern Ranch, pictured 2nd above.
+You don’t have to cover the entire soffit: you can try just some crown moulding at the top like in Marsi and Robert’s kitchen above.

 Have you done something really cool or outside-the-box with your kitchen soffits?
 Please share your idea with us below!